Global Environment Law and Goverance

 Course content

-There's also a growing need to understand the relevance for environmental governance of the legal practices of indigenous peoples and local communities, business entities, local administrations, and transnational environmental practitioners.
+In a globalised world, present-day law practitioners need to understand how environmental law develops and operates across levels of governance.
+There's also a growing sense that the legal practices of indigenous peoples and local communities, business entities, local administrations, and transnational environmental practitioners are increasingly relevant for environmental governance.

-You'll gain insights from the work and activities of SCELG, including, amongst others, the One Ocean Hub and the Climate Change Litigation Initiative (C2LI).
+Throughout the programme, you'll gain insights from the work and activities of environmental law experts at the Strathclyde Law School, including, amongst others, the One Ocean Hub and the Climate Change Legal Initiative (C2LI).

 Studying this course, you'll be equipped with a wide range of expertise in global environmental law and governance, in areas such as: